-Breakfast at 0800, then a quick review and we test on the first half of the ASA 103 elements.
-After a student has plotted our days travel we shove off to a new destination practising new skills as we go.
+Again the day starts with a review in the classroom.
+Then we test on the first half of the ASA 103 elements.
+After a student has plotted our days travel we shove off for an introduction to a larger vessel.
 While underway we work on the elements and standards required for the 103 certifications.
-After the boat is secured we again sit down for another lecture and complete and grade the ASA 103 written test.
+At the end of the day we'll return to Corpus.
+After the boat is secured we again sit down for another lecture and complete and grade the ASA 103 written test, (if there is sufficient time).
 Dinner is ashore at a restaurant you are on your own.
 Class is over for the evening.

-Breakfast at 0800 and another lecture on the ASA 104 material plus another navigation problem.
+We start with another review. on the ASA 104 material plus another navigation problem.
 The first half of the 104 written test is taken and again we shove off.
 By this time you are competent at anchoring, hove'ing to, reefing and, Man Overboard drills.
-We arrive at our last destination and begin an in depth review of boat systems; engine checks, fuel systems, cooling systems, waste handing etc. On our last night we complete the ASA 104 written test.
-Dinner is again discussed, then we call it day and relax.
+On this evening hopefully all written testing has been completed.
+If not we will finish up what needs to bedone.

 All written testing has been completed, now we concentrate on the required skills.
-The class plans then charts our route back to Corpus Christi.
-We discuss what skills we need to practise on our last day on the water.
+The class plans then charts our trip to another destination.
+We discuss what skills we need to practise on the water.
 The students are completely in charge of the days sail, practising everything that they learned.
-As we make our way back to the home port we practise any techniques that are not completely understood.
-We arrive at the marina near 1600 and if all has gone well you'll be certified to Bareboat Chartering.
-After packing up and a little cleaning you depart by 1700.
+As we make our way back to the new port we practise any techniques that are not completely understood.
+We arrive at a marina near 1600 and if all has gone well you'll be certified to Bareboat Chartering.
 You'll have a new sense of confidence and maybe a little bit of a sailor's swagger in your walk.